Cash Revenues

 CR: Accounts Receivable $5,000

-In this case, the Cash Revenues impact on March 31 2024, would be $5,000.
+Cash Revenues impact on March 31, 2024 = $5,000.

 Example 2: Customer Invoice Payment with Bank Fees

-Lets assume you send an invoice to your customer on Jan 01 2024 for $5,000.
-You receive the payment from your customer into your bank account on Mar 31 2024, but the bank deducted a $20 wire fee.
-On March 31 2024, the following JE is recorded:
+Let’s assume you send an invoice to your customer on January 1, 2024 for $5,000.
+The customer pays on March 31, 2024, but the bank deducts a $20 wire fee.

 DR: Cash $4,980